AnXh3L0/infuse/content/learning-path/2/module-2.en.md

 Which IP address did it trigger?
 What user agent?

 Talk to your peer / mentor about what data stays on your VM and what doesn’t.
 If you ran a piece of malware in your VM which contacted a server, would this go through your VPN or home/ office network connection?

+## Learning Resources

+{{% resource title="Intermediate guide - How to handle a potentially compromised device" languages="English" cost="Free" description="A step-by-step guide on how to handle devices with iOS or Android which you suspect might have malware on them prior to starting detection work" url="https://pts-project.org/guides/g6/" %}}

+{{% resource title="Virtual machine chapter of the Field Guide to incident response for civil society and media (chapter 6)" languages="English" cost="Free" description="An introductory overview of how malware analysts can start working with virtual machines and an installation of the Linux distribution" url="https://internews.org/wp-content/uploads/2023/11/Field-Guide-to-Threat-Labs.pdf" %}}

+{{% resource title="Technical simulation with canary tokens" languages="English" cost="Free" description="A guide on how to use canary tokens, an offensive security tool, to simulate malware trackers.
+Can be very useful in teaching defenders what data can be easily exfiltrated" url="https://internews.org/resource/guide-to-facilitating-a-technical-simulation-with-canary-tokens/" %}}